ryukau/OfflineLimiter/README.md

 ```

 ## Usage
+Output format is fixed to 32-bit float WAV.

 Detail of limiter parameter is written in BasicLimiter manual linked below.
 The limiter algorithm is the same.
 Only multirate processing part is changed.

 - [BasicLimiter User Manual](https://ryukau.github.io/VSTPlugins/manual/BasicLimiter/BasicLimiter_en.html)